Sam-trades/dsc-phase-1-project/README.md

 ## Key findings
-1.The most common genres were: Documentary, Drama, comedy and action 2.Movies that are successful range between 80 to 90 minutes 3.Action movies tend to have a longer runtime but less movies produced
+1.The most common genres were: Documentary, Drama, comedy and action

+2.Movies that are successful range between 80 to 90 minutes

+3.Documentary movies tend to have a shorter runtime but most popular genre.

 ## Recommendation to Microsoft